wang-jingxuan/wang-jingxuan.github.io/docs/index.md

 <img title="" src="me.png" alt="" width="336">

-Intrigued by the crossroads of Natural Language Processing (NLP) and trading strategies, pension fund management, and biotechnology, I bring a unique and open-minded perspective to my work.
+Intrigued by the crossroads of finance, data analysis and biotechnology, I bring a unique and open-minded perspective to my work.

 My academic foundation was built at THU and is currently being fortified at HKU.
 For a comprehensive look at my credentials, please view my [CV](CV/CV_Jingxuan_Wang.pdf).